orthecreedence/cl-async/README.md

                   (lambda (err) (foramt t "erro processing signal callback: ~a~%" err)))
 ```

-`signo` is the POSIX integer signal you want to handle.
+The `signo` arg is the POSIX integer signal you want to handle.

 In the case of `signal-handler`, `event-cb` will *only* be called when an error
 occurs in the signal callback.
 There are no cl-async events that occur during